disconnectedprophet/lakehouse-conflict-detection/README.md

 ### Prompt freeze design

-The prompt and decision rules were developed on a small pilot predecessor of the benchmark and frozen before any evaluation; the model is then called once per pair on the full 190-pair dataset in a single pass.
+The prompt and decision rules were developed on a small pilot predecessor of the benchmark and frozen before any evaluation.
+The model is then called once per pair on the full 190-pair dataset in a single pass.
 Because no prompt or rule was adjusted using these 190 pairs, the full benchmark serves as the primary untuned evaluation for each pre-specified source combination.

 ### Multi-size evaluation